 How To Remove Oil Stains with Particulate Matter

 Particulate oil stains are the most common clothing issue parents face.
 Children can be hard to control, and they love running around and eating fatty and oily foods, such as hotdogs and french fries.
-Sometimes, the grease from these foods combines with particulate matter, such as mud, dirt, and grime, creating a nightmare for people whos kids have an oil stained garment.
+Sometimes, the grease from these foods combines with particulate matter, such as mud, dirt, and grime, creating a nightmare for people whose kids have an oil-stained garment.

 How To Remove Oil Stains with Builders

 Professional stain removers particulate stains using builders.
 Builders are chemical compounds that eliminate the positive metal ions in tap water, such as magnesium, calcium, and carbon.
 This process allows your washing machine to break up dirt particles more efficiently.

 Builders are also effective for tree sap stain removal and cleaning your clothes after a car splashes you with a puddle of oily water.
 You won’t find any quick fixes for removing motor oil stains, sadly, but they’re easy to remove once you get home.

 Most detergents are already capable of changing the pH factor of your tap water, so you don’t have to do anything extra.
 They can buffer your tap water, which helps it maintain alkalinity levels conducive to stain removal, stopping the particulate matter from traveling from one article of clothing to another.